ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 - **Punctuation Preferences:**
     - Oxford (serial) comma [We bought bread, milk, and peanut butter], so there is a final comma before the conjunction.
     - Single space after a `.` period (full stop).
     - Always use `'` for singular names/nouns ending in `s` and for plural nouns ending in `s` (e.g., Thomas’ and Companies’).
 Although the grammatically correct way to say and spell singular nouns ending in `s` is “Thomas’s”, it does look weird.
-It’s the consensus to treat every `s` as if it were a plural possessive, so instead write "Thomas'." **Whenever possible, rephrase the sentence to avoid it completely.
-Instead of “Tarides’ engineers” write “the Tarides engineers” or “the engineers at Tarides.”**
+It’s the consensus to treat every `s` as if it were a plural possessive, so instead write "Thomas'."
+Whenever possible, rephrase the sentence to avoid it completely.
-    - Place punctuation inside of quotation marks: Irmin is a “OCaml library for building mergeable, branchable distributed data stores.” (not...stores”.)
+    - Place punctuation inside of quotation marks: OCaml is an "industrial-strength functional programming language with an emphasis on expressiveness and safety." (not "...safety".)
     - Use **en dashes `–`** surrounded by spaces for 'asides' (as an alternative, you can use parentheses).
 Example: OCaml Multicore is – as my grandmother would say – an excellent upgrade.
     - [Cambridge Dictionary: Punctuation](https://dictionary.cambridge.org/grammar/british-grammar/punctuation)
     - [Differences in British & American](https://www.unr.edu/writing-speaking-center/student-resources/writing-speaking-resources/british-american-english), please use the British spelling.
 See below.